 Interested in taking one of our online courses but not sure where to begin?
-Wondering what the difference between a credit and non-credit course is or how to apply?
+Wondering what the difference between a credit course and an open enrolment course is or how to apply?
 Have a read through these FAQ.

 Who are these courses for?

 It depends.
-Non-credit courses are open to all comers.
-These are designed to be accessible and engaging for those with background in the material and those without.
-Credited courses often have admission requirements, which are clearly specified, and tend to engage with material at a more advanced level.
+Open enrolment courses are open to all comers.
+These are designed to be accessible and engaging for those with a background in the material and those without.
+Credit courses often have admission requirements, which are clearly specified, and tend to engage with material at a more advanced level.
 These courses can be used for continuing education by clergy and lay people, for congregational ministry, and for a whole host of other purposes.
 If you have a question about whether a course is right for you, please do not hesitate to be in touch with us.

-What’s the difference between a credit and non-credit course?
+What’s the difference between a credit course and an open enrolment course?

-In a non-credit course, there are no written requirements or homework to do to prepare for the course.
+In an open enrolment course, there are no written requirements or homework to do to prepare for the course.
 Students cannot count the course as credit towards any program offered by the college.

 Is there a deadline to apply?

-It depends.
-In courses where enrollment is limited, we review applications on a rolling basis.
+In credit courses where enrolment is limited, we review applications on a rolling basis.
 That means we review them as we receive them.
 If you are interested, it is better to apply earlier than later.
 Some courses impose a small registration surcharge if students register after a certain deadline.
 This information is clearly specified on the course pages.

 What are the admission requirements for these courses?